 It's unfortunate that we do so much in Washington that has an adverse effect on what's going on around the country.

-And, of course, Hillary complained that when people found out she'd been lying about some things that hurt her voting.
+And, of course, Hillary complained that when people found out she'd been lying about some things, it hurt her voting.

 And that's shocking, shocking, I tell you.

-But, anyway, something that has really been basically pretty low under the radar, the Daily Caller has been one.
+But anyway, something that has really been basically pretty low under the radar, the Daily Caller has been one news group that just has pursued it.

 Luke, welcome to the Sean Hannity Show.